marksandspencer/marksandspencer.github.io/_posts/2022-07-08-integrating-cloud-entity-with-next-auth.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/q653o38qvpcvblx1il4w.png)

 - The encode and decode options are only relevant to the JWT the next app uses to save the session.
-The confusion here came because our workspace is configured to use `ES256` to sign the tokens that come back from CE and by default Next Auth accepts `RS256` so when the token comes back I was seeing: `'unexpected JWT alg received, expected RS256, got: ES256'`.
+The confusion here came because our workspace is configured to use `ES256` to sign the tokens that come back from CE and by default NextAuth accepts `RS256` so when the token comes back I was seeing: `'unexpected JWT alg received, expected RS256, got: ES256'`.
 I'd seen the encode decode options so naturally jumped to these to try solve the problem :(
 The long and short of it is, you can configure the expected algorithm in each provider like so:

 ```